bioinformaticsdotca/MIC_2023/module5/metagenome_mags_lab.md

 <img src="images/media/image19.png"
 style="width:7.35787in;height:1.0463in" />

-You can expect to find the follow types of mobile elements;
+You can expect to find the follow types of mobile elements.

 - **Insertion sequences (IS)** - small pieces of DNA which move within or between genomes using their own specialized recombination systems.